We like to offer our residents a home-from-home environment when they come to stay.

 In Castle Hill House our residents can participate in a variety of stimulating activities; such as painting, drawing, knitting, playing cards and board games.
 At the Cedars, group activities are held on a daily basis in the main lounge.

-We have outside agencies who come into both homes on average three times a week.
+We have outside agencies who come into both homes on average twice a week.
 These activities are selected to suit the residents and include the memory box, quizzes and communal sing songs.
 We go on outings to local attractions, including Longleat and Stourhead as well as attending performances of pantomimes and plays at the local arts centre.

-To ensure our residents are stimulated both mentally and physically we have specialized Activity Teams who work in both homes alongside our care staff.
+To ensure our residents are stimulated both mentally and physically we have specialised Activity Teams who work in both homes alongside our care staff.
 We also have visiting therapy providers, such as masseurs, aroma therapists, manicurists and a hairdresser.
-Activities take place in a resident’s own bedroom, one of the communal lounges and in the Garden Room a Castle Hill House.
+Activities take place in a resident’s own bedroom, the communal lounge at The Cedars and in the Garden Room at Castle Hill House.

 In both homes an Anglican Lay Pastoral Assistant brings communion each week to those who wish to receive it and an Anglican Priest celebrates Holy Communion once a month when all are welcome to join in.
 We have arrangements for Roman Catholics to receive the sacrament each week.
 Church Leaders from other denominations visit as need arises.
 Special services are held at Christmas, Easter, Harvest and Remembrance where family and friends are encouraged to join us.